Tag Archives: Ian Knox

 OiNK! #42: FASHiONABLY FUNNY

 The always brilliant J.T.
-Dogg kicks off the latest issue of OiNK, issue 42 the Fantastic Fashion Issue.
+Dogg kicks off the latest issue of OiNK, the Fantastic Fashion Issue.
 This was one of the most memorable covers for me as a kid.
-While I wasn’t overly enthusiastic about Michael Jackson my siblings were, but I did love Weird Al Jankovic’s parody and OiNK’s tribute was right up there in my opinion, as you’ll see in just a little bit.
+While I wasn’t overly enthusiastic about Michael Jackson my siblings were, but I did love Weird Al Jankovic’s parody and OiNK’s tribute was right up there in my opinion, as you’ll see below.
 Just a couple of quick notes about the issue first though.

-Let’s get straight to the headline act then and Mark Rodgers’ rewording of one of Michael Jackson’s earliest hits, Bad.
+Let’s get straight to the headline act and Mark Rodgers’ rewording of one of Michael Jackson’s earliest hits, Bad.
 Change Jackson to Jaxham and ‘Bad’ to ‘Mad’ and you’ve got a sure-fire hit on your trotters.
 To enjoy this fully is to read it to the original tune, so make sure you have that firmly in your head before you start.
-The lyrics are just as mad as the titular character and to go alongside them is his new hit music video, drawn just like the cover by J.T.
+The lyrics are just as mad as the titular character and to go alongside them is his new hit music video, also drawn by J.T.
 Dogg.

 As you read, the daftest parts of the song are hilariously brought to life by Malcolm’s beautiful, colourful art and I remember showing this off to lots of my friends at school at the time, due to many being huge fans of the real singer.
-As a child I thought it was brilliant that OiNK was taking on a real worldwide megastar and he wouldn’t be the last, especially when the comic became a monthly aimed at an older audience later in the run.
-For now though, this is a perfectly judged piece loved by everyone in that original (and best) target audience.
+As a child I thought it was brilliant that OiNK was taking on a real worldwide megastar and he wouldn’t be the last.
+A perfectly judged piece of parody.

 According to co-editor Patrick Gallagher the person on the right with the glasses is most likely one of Andy’s colleagues from Cosgrove Hall called Clint Priest (also an animator on the OiNK team’s Round the Bend series).
 Clint is just gingerly waving hello to the reader and not getting directly involved.
 Smart move.
 The strip carries on for another colour page but how could they top that to finish?
 With something you’d never have seen coming (much like our hero doesn’t).
 Never underestimate OiNK’s ability to pull the rug out from under the reader.

 Despite the ending Endor would be back once more in The OiNK!
 Book 1989 in an even more impressive spectacle (no pun intended, honest).
-I can’t remember how they brought him back, or even if they addressed how, but I’ll find out eventually in just over a year.
-Beginning in January the weekly OiNKs are quite partial to ongoing serials so watch out for a selection of them starting in #45’s review.
+How do they bring him back after this?
+Some elaborate, hilarious resurrection?
+Nope, they just ignore this ever happened and carry on with another adventure!
+Beginning in January the weekly OiNKs are quite partial to ongoing serials so watch out for a selection of them too.

 Both of the above highlights are in the first handful of pages of this issue.
 Talk about a strong start.
 But how can the rest hope to follow?
 Well, how about the promise of a new prize for Grunts page contributions in the shape of a piggy pink OiNK binder for your precious comics, Horace (Ugly Face) Watkins making the goal that would win over reluctant footy fans, Harry the Head realising he’s not cut out for going for a dip and Roger Rental he’s Completely Mental giving himself a ‘pat on the head in the fashion stakes.

 It’s this that I found particularly funny as a kid because Lew, and the issue as a whole, was a way for us readers to have a good laugh at the older kids, as well as our own brothers and sisters and the way they’d act and dress.
-Of course, later in all our teen years we were just as guilty.
+Of course, later in all our teen years we’d end up just as guilty.
 Also, it’s always fun to see an example of an OiNK cartoonist drawing another’s character for their own strips.
-Little cameos like Rubbish Man’s here always felt a bit special, no matter how fleeting.
+Little cameos like Frank’s and Rubbish Man’s here always felt a bit special, no matter how fleeting.

 Surely no one screams stardom, sets trends or could be accused of being a fashionista quite like Frank Sidebottom.
 A hip and happening photographer couldn’t ask for a better model (is this Chris Sievey’s depiction of his own official photographer John Barry?), although it appears Frank’s most defining features aren’t the reason he was hired.
 Even in black and white Chris’s work is lovely, the pencil work on the fabric of his shirt textured just right.

 That all changed with this issue of OiNK and this next strip, Trendy Wendy.
-Written by the master of comic lyrics, Lew Stringer and drawn by fellow Northern Ireland resident Ian Knox I can remember clear as a bell reading this in my Aunt May’s house (who I’ve mentioned before during these issues making up OiNK’s Golden Age).
+Written by the master of comic lyrics, Lew Stringer and drawn by fellow Northern Ireland resident Ian Knox I can remember clear as a bell reading this in my Aunt May’s house (who I’ve mentioned before).
 I was casually enjoying it, giggling away to myself as I had done for the previous 21 pages until the final panel.

 In 2018 David would reprint this page in his Psycho Gran Versus #2 comic.
-The whole issue was dedicated to Charlotte as this page above was.
+The whole issue was dedicated to Charlotte just as this page above was.
 Charlotte was David’s sister, Charlotte Claire Gurtler (Leach) who sadly passed away in 2018.
 Preferring to go by the name Dot, David said she would’ve made a great Psycho Gran herself.
-Maybe there’s a little of Charlotte in Psycho’s new comics to this day.
+Maybe there’s a little of Charlotte in Psycho’s new comics today.

-Unfortunately I never ordered it and to this day I’ve yet to see so much as a photo of it.
-After finally being able to get a hold of my beloved OiNK mug and a mint condition OiNK 45 record (the only two pieces of merch I owned originally) this is surely the one I have to get next!
+Unfortunately I never ordered it and to this day all I’ve seen of it is one photo from a pig pal.
+After finally being able to get hold of my beloved OiNK mug and a mint condition OiNK 45 record (the only two pieces of merch I owned originally) this is surely the one I have to get next!
 However, the chances of finding one are next to none, never mind one in wearable condition.
 But a pig pal can dream.
 Are you listening, Santa?

-Speaking of the jolly red-suited man with a bag the next issue of OiNK is our second (and final) Christmas issue.
+Speaking of the jolly red-suited man with a bag, the next issue of OiNK is our second (and final – boo!)
+Christmas issue.
 It has a lot to live up to because from memory this is my very favourite (definitely my most memorable) regular issue of OiNK.
 From its classic Ian Jackson cover to its Tom Thug Christmas Angel it’s a festive treat not to be missed.
-Speaking of Tom, watch out for a special Christmas preview post in a couple of days.
+Speaking of Tom, watch out for a special Christmas blog preview post in a couple of days.

 The jolliest issue of the funniest comic ever will be up for review right here on Monday 12th December 2022.